FlagOpen/FlagEmbedding/FlagEmbedding/baai_general_embedding/README.md

 ```
 `query` is the query, and `pos` is a list of positive texts, `neg` is a list of negative texts.
 If you have no negative texts for a query, you can random sample some from the entire corpus as the negatives.
+Besides, if you want to add instruction, you should add it to text in this file,
+and note that use your instruction as the value of argument `query_instruction_for_retrieval`, otherwise set `query_instruction_for_retrieval=""`.

 See [examples/finetune](../../examples/finetune) for a toy data and training example.

 #### 2. Train
 ```